animatlabs/animatlabs.github.io/_posts/2022-04-06-wsl2-installation-windows.md

    sudo chattr +i /etc/resolv.conf
    ```

-8. **Installing Windows Terminal (Optional)** - Although not required, but my personal preference is inclined towards using Windows Terminal, which can be installed via the App Store.
-It basically gives you the capability to work on multiple terminals in multiple tabs on a single application.
+8. **Installing Windows Terminal (Optional)** - Although not required, my personal preference is inclined towards using Windows Terminal, which can be installed via the App Store.
+It gives you the capability to work on multiple terminals in multiple tabs on a single application.
 Additionally, i can configure it to open Ubuntu as the default tab.

-   **Note:** When we open wsl, by default we login at our windows' user home location, whereas I prefer to use Linux users' home rather Windows user.
-Therefore, by making the following configuration in the settings section (Open by pressing `Ctrl+,` and selecting `Ubuntu` configuration) on the Windows Terminal, you can always open a new terminal directly at your Ubuntu Users's home. **Ex**: My user is `animesh` therefore the path i would be setting is `\\wsl$\Ubuntu\home\animesh`
+   **Note:** When we open wsl, by default we log in at our windows' user home location, whereas I prefer to use Linux users' home rather than Windows user.
+Therefore, by making the following configuration in the settings section (Open by pressing `Ctrl+,` and selecting `Ubuntu` configuration) on the Windows Terminal, you can always open a new terminal directly at your Ubuntu Users' home. **Ex**: My user is `animesh` therefore the path I would be setting is `\\wsl$\Ubuntu\home\animesh`

    {% include figure image_path="/assets/images/posts/2022-04-06/Ubuntu_HomeSetup.jpg" alt="Ubuntu Home Setup" caption="Ubuntu Home Setup" %}